m-troja/Github-API-repo-lister/README.md

 A Spring Boot application that fetches all public repositories for a given GitHub username and lists their branches (excluding forked repositories).
 It consumes the GitHub REST API and returns the result as JSON.
+Please store github.token into /src/main/resources/secrets.properties to increase limit of requests from 60 to 5000 request per hour.

 ## Features